Memorable Fabulous Clothing Through Time: Antique and Vintage Fashion for Women

 Not long after the war ends, the fashion scene comes alive again.

-Initially, women wore pretty tall hats with flowery patterns but then, wide saucer-shaped headwear soon became the trend.
+Initially, women wore pretty tall hats with flowery patterns, but then, wide saucer-shaped headwear soon became the trend.
 Jackets with softer sloping shoulders replaced the past’s boxy ones, and cinched-waist skirts became longer and fuller.

 It’s the 1950s, and apparel styles continued from the late forties.
 However, skirts became fuller with cinched waists, and jackets/tops had sloping shoulders.
 Soon, the 50s woman’s silhouette transitioned into the narrow look with the pencil skirt, followed by swing dresses and full-circle skirts made with plain or floral print fabrics.
 Separates worn with waist-length cardigans were also popular.